128technology/docs/docs/legacy_OTP_install.md

 GUI login via HTTPS is enabled by default on port 443.

-## Initialize the 128T Node
+## Initialize the Node

-The 128T Initializer tunes your operating system, prepares the platform to run the 128T software, and creates the bootstrapping files necessary to load the software.
+The Initializer tunes your operating system, prepares the platform to run the SSR software, and creates the bootstrapping files necessary to load the software.
 The Initializer is launched after the installation reboot.

-1. On the 128T Initializer wizard screen, use the space bar to select either a **Router** or **Conductor **role for the 128T node and press the **Enter** key to select **OK**.
+1. On the Initializer wizard screen, use the space bar to select either a **Router** or **Conductor **role for the SSR node and press the **Enter** key to select **OK**.
   ![128T Role](/img/intro_install_initializer_role.png)

-2. For 128T routers, you will be prompted for the IP address(es) of your 128T conductor(s).
+2. For routers, you will be prompted for the IP address(es) of your conductor(s).
 If you have conductors, Enter their administrative addresses here, and this node will retrieve its configuration from the conductor.
 If you have only one conductor (i.e., a standalone conductor), leave the field labeled 2nd Conductor Address blank.
 If you have no conductors, choose **Skip**.
 3. When asked _What kind of Router node is this?_, select from the following options:

   ![Identify the Node](/img/intro_install_initializer_HASetup.png)